TajaKuzman/Achademio/README.md

 ## Costs

 New users of the OpenAPI key are granted a complimentary $18 credit, so the initial utilization of the model comes at no expense to you.
 After this amount is spent, the usage of the program is based on the cost of GPT-3.5 model, which is $0.0015/1K tokens for input and $0.002/1K tokens for model's output.
 You can track your expenses in the `Manage account` menu item under `Personal` at https://platform.openai.com/.
+The costs are very affordable: if you would input to the AI assistant 1,000 words (approximately 2 pages), the total expense would amount to less than $5.